 The result is that the sports car manufacturer has created a solution for its customers that is unique in the industry.
 From booking appointments and choosing a service advisor to additional services and vehicle handover planning, all services will be handled centrally via the My Porsche digital customer ecosystem.

-As they state in a press release the application also offers customers a video vehicle check function.
-Here, the service advisor records the vehicle condition and documents all the necessary work by video.
+As they stated in a press release the application also offers customers a video vehicle check function.
+Here, the service advisor records the vehicle's condition and documents all the necessary work by video.
 With just one click, the customer can view the recording with the corresponding offer in My Porsche and then issue their approval.

 “Our goal is to provide the best possible brand and customer experience – including for workshop visits,” says Daniel Schukraft, Vice President Aftersales and Customer Care at Porsche AG in the press release.
 “Both customers and dealers benefit equally from the new seamlessly integrated aftersales services.
 They communicate with each other in a single ecosystem.
 All information is available in real-time, and communication is possible quickly and easily via a central portal and the associated app.”